Almenon/AREPL-vscode/README.md

 First, make sure you have [python 3](https://www.python.org/downloads/) installed.

-Open a python file and run AREPL through the command search
+Open a python file and right click on the editor title for AREPL launch options.

->     control-shift-p
+Or run AREPL through the command search: `control-shift-p`

-or use a shortcut: control-shift-a / command-shift-a
+or use the shortcuts: `control-shift-a` (current doc) / `control-shift-q` (new doc)

 ## Features